thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 implement for convenience:

   * `org.thymeleaf.processor.element.AbstractElementTagProcessor`, meant for processors that
     match element events by their element name (i.e. without looking at attributes).
-Similar to *element processors* in Thymeleaf 2.1.
   * `org.thymeleaf.processor.element.AbstractAttributeTagProcessor`, meant for processors that
     match element events by one of their attributes (and optionally also the element name).
-    Similar to *attribute processors* in Thymeleaf 2.1.

-#### Element Model Processors: `IElementModelProcessor`
+### Element Model Processors: `IElementModelProcessor`

 Element Model Processors execute on the entire elements they match –including their bodies–, in the form of an `IModel` object that contains the complete sequence of events that models